 To figure out if a particular brand is vegan, read the ingredient list and look for dairy ingredients.

-What Kind of Milk Should be Used for this Recipe?
+What Kind of Milk Should be Used?

 Any type of unsweetened milk will work for this recipe.
 I use almond milk.